jstrozier3/jstrozier3/README.md

 - 👋 Hi, I’m @jstrozier3
-- 👀 I’m interested in Cybersecurity
+- 👀 I’m interested in Cybersecurity/Networking
-- 🌱 I’m currently learning Project management, Operating Systems, and informatics
+- 🌱 I’m currently studying Security+
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me?
 I can be reached via email at strozier.jordan@gmail.com